LSE - Small Logo

 Mark Carrigan

-Dr Mark Carrigan is a Lecturer in Education at the University of Manchester where he is programme director for the MA Digital Technologies, Communication and Education (DTCE) and co-lead of the DTCE Research and Scholarship group.
-He’s the author of Social Media for Academics, published by Sage and now in its second edition.
-He is currently writing Generative AI for Academics which will be released next year.
+Dr Mark Carrigan is a Senior Lecturer in Education at the University of Manchester where he is programme director for the MA Digital Technologies, Communication and Education (DTCE) and co-lead of the DTCE Research and Scholarship group.
+He has written or edited eight books, including Social Media for Academics, published by Sage and now in its second edition.
+His latest book Generative AI for Academics will be released by Sage later this year.

 Posted In: AI Data and Society | Higher education